MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentready-event.md

 title: "OnAfterDocumentReady Event"
-description: Describe the OnAfterDocumentReady Event in Business Central. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.suite: na
+description: Describe the OnAfterDocumentReady Event in Business Central. ms.custom: na ms.date: 01/26/2022 ms.reviewer: solsen ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: conceptual
 ms.service: "dynamics365-business-central"
 author: nhsejth
 ---

 # OnAfterDocumentReady Event

 This article describes the syntax of the OnAfterDocumentReady event and the attributes of the report payload.

 ## Usage

-Use the OnAfterDocumentReady event to specify what happens when the user generated a report artifact (stream or file) from code or a request page action.
-The `OnAfterDocumentReady` event is used to enable document patching scenarios in the application or to copy the articat to a different location during testing.
+Use the OnAfterDocumentReady event to specify what happens when the user has generated a report artifact (stream or file) from code or a request page action.
+The `OnAfterDocumentReady` event is used to enable document patching scenarios in the application or to copy the artifact to a different location during testing.

-The event input is the report ID, a json collection with report runtime information and the generated document in an InStream.
-Use the `documenttype` json property to identify the data type stored in the `DocumentStream` parameter and act accordingly.
-The final result must be written to the `TargetStream` parameter and the parameter `Success` must be set to true if the modified stream is to be used in the platform.
-The content in the `TargetStream` will be discarded if the Success paraemter is false up-un return form the procedure.
+The event input is the report ID, a JSON collection with report runtime information and the generated document in an InStream.
+Use the `documenttype` JSON property to identify the data type stored in the `DocumentStream` parameter and act accordingly.
+The final result must be written to the `TargetStream` parameter and the parameter `Success` must be set to `true` if the modified stream is to be used in the platform.
+The content in the `TargetStream` will be discarded if the `Success` parameter is `false` upon return from the procedure.

 Notice that it's not allowed to change the content type.